UK's Labour vows to nationalize some of BT in free broadband plan

 LONDON (Reuters) - Britain’s opposition Labour Party said it would nationalize parts of telecoms provider BT’s network if it won power in the Dec.
 12 election to provide free full-fiber broadband for all.

+The news sent BT shares down 2.7% in early deals, to the bottom of London’s blue-chip FTSE 100 index.

-The sweeping upgrade of Britain’s internet infrastructure would be paid for by raising taxes on tech firms such as Alphabet’s Google, Amazon and Facebook and using its Green Transformation fund, Labour said.
+The plan would require a sweeping upgrade of Britain’s internet infrastructure that would be paid for by raising taxes on tech firms such as Alphabet’s Google, Amazon and Facebook and using its Green Transformation fund, Labour said.

 Labour said it would nationalize Openreach - the digital network arm of the country’s biggest broadband and mobile phone provider - as well as parts of BT Technology, BT Enterprise and BT Consumer.